tarantool/doc/doc/book/admin/troubleshoot.rst

 There are instances in the cluster that are unable to connect to another node in the replica set due to exceeding the number of authorization attempts.
-On these instances, the ``Too many authentication attempts`` error is raised.
+On these instances, the ``Too many failed authentication attempts`` error is raised.

 **Possible reasons**